New year recycling resolutions

 Rebates

 Council has made it easier for you to reduce food waste and put more money in your pocket.
-Compost rebates for composting equipment like a compost bin or tumbler are $100, while a $200 rebate is on offer for food waste recycling equipment like a dehydrator system or in-sink food disposal system.
-With Brisbane City Council's Compost rebate program, there’s never been a better time to start saving your food scraps, composting or setting up a worm farm!
+Compost rebates for composting equipment, such as a bin or tumbler, are $100.
+A $200 rebate is available for food waste recycling equipment, like a dehydrator or in-sink disposal system.
+Council's Compost Rebate program makes this the perfect time to start saving food scraps.
+Begin composting or set up a worm farm today!

 Refuse